Canon 1Ds Mark II vs 5D

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1Ds Mark II and the 5D have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds Mark II and the 5D have been discontinued, but can regularly be found used on ebay.
 The 1Ds Mark II was replaced by the Canon 1Ds Mark III, while the 5D was followed by the Canon 5D Mark II.
+Further information on the features and operation of the 1Ds Mark II and 5D can be found, respectively, in the Canon 1Ds Mark II Manual (free pdf) or the online Canon 5D Manual.

 So how do things add up?
 Is the Canon 1Ds Mark II better than the Canon 5D or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.